SecRef*: Securely Sharing Mutable References Between Verified and Unverified Code in F*: Monotonic State represented using a Dijkstra Monad

 \subsection{Soundness of the free-monad-based Dijkstra monad for Monotonic State}

-\iffull As the original work of \citet{preorders} preceded the defining of Dijkstra monads from monad morphisms \cite{dm4all} and the extension of \fstar with corresponding effects \cite{indexedeffects}, \else In the work of \citet{preorders}, \fi the \ls{MST} effect was simply axiomatized in \fstar, with its computational interpretation defined and the soundness of its axiomatization proved, both on paper.
-Above we defined such a computational interpretation in \fstar and now give a soundness proof that the specifications computed with \ls{theta} from the free monad representation are computationally satisfied.
+\iffull As the original work of \citet{preorders} preceded the defining of Dijkstra monads from monad morphisms \cite{dm4all} and the extension of \fstar with corresponding effects \cite{indexedeffects}, \else As noted earlier, in the work of \citet{preorders} \fi the \ls{MST} effect interface was simply assumed in \fstar, with its computational interpretation defined and the soundness of its axiomatization proved only on paper.
+Also, the proof of \citet{preorders} only applied to a $\lambda$-calculus much less powerful than full \fstar.
+To improve on this, we now use the free-monad-based representation of \ls{MST} to define a computational state-passing semantics for \ls{MST} and use it to give a soundness proof in \fstar that the specifications computed with \ls{theta} from the free monad representation are computationally satisfied.
 A soundness proof is desirable because choosing a specification for the free monad operations in \ls{theta} is not necessarily the same as being sound with respect to the intended computational behavior.

 At the core of our soundness proof is the idea that the \ls{witnessed} tokens are merely a convenience for communicating logical information from one part of a program to another one, and any program that is provable using \ls{witnessed} tokens ought to also be provable without them.
-To able to vary the relevance of \ls{witnessed} tokens, we consider a variant of \ls{theta}, written \lstinline{theta}$_{\!\textsf{w}}$, which is parametric in the tokens \ls{w : (heap -> Type0) -> Type0} used in the specifications of \ls{Witness} and \ls{Recall}, but is otherwise defined like \ls{theta}.
+To be able to vary the relevance of \ls{witnessed} tokens, we consider a variant of \ls{theta}, written \lstinline{theta}$_{\!\textsf{w}}$, which is parametric in the tokens \ls{w : (heap -> Type0) -> Type0} used in the specifications of \ls{Witness} and \ls{Recall}, but is otherwise defined like \ls{theta}.
 We also define a predicate \ls{witnessed_before} that captures which stable heap predicates are recalled in a computation, but were not witnessed in the same computation.
 In particular, when we can prove \ls{empty `witnessed_before` m}, then any \ls{witnessed p} token recalled in \ls{m:mst_repr 'a} had to originate from an earlier call to \ls{witness p} in \ls{m}, which is a property of closed programs.